apify/actor-whitepaper/README.md

 The input schema is used by the system to:

-- Validate the passed input JSON object on actor run, so that actors don't need to perform input validation and error handling in their code
+- Validate the passed input JSON object on actor run, so that actors don't need to perform input validation and error handling in their code.
-- Generate actor API documentation and integration code examples on the web or in CLI
+- Render user interface for actors to make it easy for users to run and test them manually
-- Render user interface for actors to make it easy for users to run and test actors manually
+- Generate actor API documentation and integration code examples on the web or in CLI, making actors easy for users to integrate the actors.
-- Enable integration of actors into workflow automation pipelines
+- Simplify integration of actors into automation workflows such as Zapier or Make, by providing smart connectors that smartly pre-populate and link actor input properties

 **TODO: Show screenshots with web interface, API docs, and code examples**